gamajo/codeception-redirects/README.md

 ### seePermanentRedirectToHttpsFor

- Check that a 200 HTTP Status is returned with the URL as HTTPS.
+ Check that a 200 HTTP Status is eventually returned with the HTTPS protocol.
+Follows redirects automatically.

  ```php
 $I->seePermanentRedirectToHttpsFor('contact-us');